 You can take steps earlier in the home selling process to protect yourself, namely working with buyers that are pre-approved for a mortgage, rather than pre-qualified.

-The two may sound similar, but pre-qualification is simply a first step, while pre-approval involves document review and a credit check.
+The two may sound similar, but, as explained by Zillow, pre-qualification is simply a first step, while pre-approval involves document review and a credit check.
 However, neither guarantees the mortgage loan will be approved.

-If you find yourself in this situation, you are back to square one, so you typically have a couple of options:
+If you find yourself in this situation, you are back to square one, so you typically are left with a few options:

 - Wait for your current buyer to come back with a new offer

-If the buyer’s mortgage falls through on closing day or any time during the selling process, and you want to sell your house fast, you can sell your home to a buyer who doesn’t need to worry about financing.
+If the buyer’s financing falls through or you don’t want to take that risk, you can sell your home to a buyer who doesn’t need to worry about financing.

-Sell to HomeGo, who will provide a firm, same-day offer that’s funded with cash.
-No need to worry about a mortgage falling through on the closing day, we’ve already got it covered!
+HomeGo will provide a firm offer that’s funded with cash.
+No need to worry about a mortgage falling through on closing day due to any financing concerns.

-Instead, you’ll enjoy an easy, hassle-free sale that closes in as few as 7 days, with less of the stress and complication.
+Instead, you’ll enjoy an easy, hassle-free sale that closes in as few as 7 days, with less of the stress.